remarkablemark/remarkablemark.github.io/_posts/2026/2026-03-08-future-of-engineering-with-ai.md

 categories: ai engineering philosophy management
 ---

-AI will change engineering, but I don't think it will _replace_ strong engineers.
+AI will change engineering, but I don't think it will _replace_ good engineers.
 Instead, it will _shift_ what engineers spend their time doing.

 As AI continues to get better, engineers will have to rethink how they use AI and the changes to the software development lifecycle.